Mellanox/libxlio/tests/README_How_to_update_sockperf_in_VMA.txt

-As of Oct 2015, sockperf was entirely splitted out of VMA. sockperf is anyhow a standalone project in github (and previously in googlecode).
+As of Oct 2015, sockperf was entirely splitted out of XLIO. sockperf is anyhow a standalone project in github (and previously in googlecode).
 Recently sockperf started to have an *.rpm and *.deb for itself.
 Resources: